-Use this beginner’s checklist to learn where to apply SEO juice:
+Use this beginner’s 13 step checklist to learn where to apply SEO juice:

 Create long, in-depth descriptions for your products so that Google can work its magic more effectively.
 If your catalog is huge, focus on your top products.
 The more you write, the more accurate Google can be in ranking your page.
 That means more opportunity for you to use keywords.